strongloop/strong-mq/README.md

 ```

-## Callbacks
+## Event: 'error'

+Asynchronous errors may be emitted as events from either a connection or a queue, once
+they have been succesfully opened.
+The nature of the errors emitted depends on the
+underlying provider.

 All callbacks follow the standard convention of the first argument being an `Error` object
 on failure, or null on success.
 Any other results will follow the error argument.

-Asynchronous errors are emitted as events.
+If
+possible, errors associated with a method call will be passed to its callback, however,
+infelicities in the underlying provider may make this less reliable than hoped-for.

 ## Messages